How to get help from a Digital Buddy

 Could you become a Digital Buddy (Digital Support Volunteer)

 If you have some spare time and are good with computers and digital devices, you could help other people use them too.
+Find out more about the role of being a Digital Buddy.

 Have a look at our Expression of Interest form to see if there are any vacancies for this role available near you.